jundalisay/superb/content/en/research/bohr/quantum/part-1/section-2.md

 ---
 heading: "Section 2"
 title: "Systems of one degree of freedom"
-description: "Part 1 showed that the problem of the fixation of the stationary states of a periodic system of several degrees of freedom, which is subject to the perturbing influence of a small external field"
+description: "Systems of a single degree of freedom shows the simplest illustration of the principles in section 1"
 weight: 10
 image: "/covers/quantum.jpg"
 author: Niels Bohr